-So what do you need to do if you are in debt but don’t want to be?
+So what can you do if you need help getting out of debt?
 What steps must you take in order to achieve that coveted debt free status?

 1. Stop Your Borrowing

 This may be obvious but sometimes we can fool ourselves.
 We rob Peter to pay Paul.
 You will never learn how to get rid of debt if you are increasingly using your overdraft each month.

 2. Clearly Defined Goals

 Having a goal of learning how to become debt free on a low income and getting rid of debt is not enough.
 You need to define it so you know exactly what steps you need to take.
 And it needs to be realistic!

 If you have only £3000 spare each year to throw at your debt then there is no point having a goal to pay off £5000 each year.
 It may be defined but it’s not realistic.